 Age of Alchemy: Curator Elisabeth Berry Drago Discusses Exhibition Highlights and Myth Busting in Alchemy’s Golden Age

-In Age of Alchemy, the Science History Institute’s new exhibition opening May 4, paintings, scientific instruments, and more showcase the alchemical quest to transform the human body and the natural world.
+In Age of Alchemy, the Science History Institute’s new exhibition opening May 4, paintings, laboratory tools, and more showcase the alchemical quest to transform the human body and the natural world.
 Reflecting the Institute’s commitment to its collections, Age of Alchemy highlights works from our Eddleman and Fisher collections.
 This impressive trove of oil paintings by Dutch, Flemish, and English artists from the 17th to the 19th century depicts alchemical activities and early scientific experimentation, medicines, and pharmacies.
 But as curator Elisabeth Berry Drago explained to Distillations, the exhibition also connects with numerous alchemy-themed projects currently being concocted at the Institute.

 Q: How did Age of Alchemy come about?
 What was the reason you chose to explore this theme?

 A: Age of Alchemy is a natural extension of work that has been going on behind the scenes for the last few years: that is, development of our upcoming digital game Age of Alchemy: The Goldsmith’s Daughter.
 The Science History Institute has a unique collection of alchemical art, and our museum team has been thinking carefully about how to share it in a meaningful way.